Mathematical theory of deep learning: Training dynamics for shallow neural networks

 Consider the gradient $\nabla_\Bw\Phi(\Bx,\Bw_0)$ as in \eqref{eq:nablaPhi} with LeCun initialization \eqref{eq:ntkinit}, so that $v_{0;i}\overset{\rm iid}{\sim}\CW(0,1/n)$ and $U_{0;ij}\overset{\rm iid}{\sim}\CW(0,1/d)$.
 For the gradient norms in terms of the width $n$ we obtain

-Due to this different scaling, gradient descent with step size $O(n^{-1})$ as in Theorem \ref{thm:ntkLC}, will primarily adjust the weigths $\Bv$ in the output layer, while only slightly modifying the remaining parameters $\BU$, $\Bb$, and $c$.
+Due to this different scaling, gradient descent with step size $O(n^{-1})$ as in Theorem \ref{thm:ntkLC}, will primarily adjust the weights $\Bv$ in the output layer, while only slightly modifying the remaining parameters $\BU$, $\Bb$, and $c$.
 This is also reflected in the expression for the obtained kernel $K^{\rm NTK}$ computed in Theorem \ref{thm:LeCun}, which corresponds only to the contribution of the term $\dup{\nabla_\Bv\Phi}{\nabla_\Bv\Phi}$.

-LeCun initialization \cite{lecun98}, sets the variance of the weight initialization inversely proportional to the input dimension of each layer, so that the variance of all node outputs remains stable and does not blow up as the width increases; also see \cite{he2015delving}.
+LeCun initialization \cite{lecun98} sets the variance of the weight initialization inversely proportional to the input dimension of each layer, so that the variance of all node outputs remains stable and does not blow up as the width increases; also see \cite{he2015delving}.
 However, it does not normalize the backward dynamics, i.e., it does not ensure that the gradients with respect to the parameters have similar variance.
-To balance the normalization of both the forward and backward dynamics, Glorot and Bengio proposed a normalized initialization, where the variance is chosen inversely proportional to the sum of the input and output dimensions of each layer \cite{pmlr-v9-glorot10a}.
-We emphasize that the choice of initialization strongly affects the neural tangent kernel (NTK) and, consequently, the predictions of the trained network.
-For an initialization that explicitly normalizes the backward dynamics, we refer to the original NTK paper \cite{jacot2018neural}.
+To balance the normalization of both the forward and backward dynamics, Glorot and Bengio proposed a normalized initialization, where the variance is chosen inversely proportional to the sum of the input and output dimensions of each layer \cite{pmlr-v9-glorot10a}; see Exercise \ref{ex:normalizedinit}.
+Importantly, the choice of initialization strongly affects the neural tangent kernel (NTK) and, consequently, the training dynamics as well as the predictions of the trained network.
+For the so-called \emph{NTK initialization} (which does not require learning rates decreasing like $O(n^{-1})$ as in the present chapter), we refer in particular to the original NTK paper \cite{jacot2018neural}.
+In the literature the neural tangent kernel is often referred to as the kernel obtained with this parameterization.